mertarica/git-search/README.md

 Displays the list of repositories with details such as ID, username, description, stars, forks, and last update date.
 Supports sorting and pagination.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - [GitHub API](https://developer.github.com/v3/)